learningequality/kolibri/docs/dev/getting_started.rst

 .. code-block:: bash

-  (kolibri)$ kolibri manage devserver --debug -- --webpack --qcluster
+  (kolibri)$ kolibri --debug manage devserver --webpack --qcluster

 Windows:

 .. code-block:: bash

-  (kolibri)$ kolibri manage devserver --debug -- --webpack
+  (kolibri)$ kolibri --debug manage devserver --webpack

 Wait for the build process to complete.
 This takes a while the first time, will complete faster as you make edits and the assets are automatically re-built.